Our Hiking Time: 2h 30m

 Lingering holiday obligations kept us from venturing too far from home this week.
 Instead, we headed out to Cougar Mountain and the Red Town Trailhead to tour a different portion of the sprawling park.

 Cougar Mountain’s friendly greenery gives little indication of the industrial history of the area.
 Back in 1863, coal was discovered on Cougar Mountain.
 Over the next 100 years, miners would pull 11 million tons of coal from the mountain before finally sealing the mines in 1963.
 All that coal prompted folks to dub the area "Newcastle Hills," after England's coal-rich city of Newcastle.
-Soon, Newcastle Hills coal drove the the creation of Seattle's first railroad, which hauled coal from Cougar Mountain out to Elliot Bay.
+Soon, Newcastle Hills coal drove the the creation of Seattle's first railroad, which hauled coal from Cougar Mountain out to Lake Washington and eventually Elliot Bay.
 Mining towns cropped up around shafts bored into the mountain.
 One of those settlements was Red Town, named for the color most of the buildings were painted.
 The current Red Town Trail largely follows what was then Hill Street, the town's main thoroughfare running past houses, schools and businesses.
 Most of these settlements faded away as the coal industry declined in the 1920s, and by the time World War II was over, neighbors sought to move beyond the area's mining past, and renamed it Cougar Mountain.
 Today, with a little effort, one can still find the rusting artifacts, lingering cement foundations, and abandoned equipment of those bygone industries.
 More likely than not, a friendly interpretative sign will be nearby to lend historical context to many of the lingering traces of Cougar Mountain's past.

 With 36 miles of official trails and many more miles of “unofficial” or abandoned trails, there is a lot to see on Cougar Mountain.
 We mapped out a rough route taking us up to the De Leo Wall and past Coal Creek Falls, though it required hop-scotching between a surprising number of trails.
 Fortunately, trails are coded and well signed, keeping confusion down to a minimum.